mrsteele/openai-tokens/README.md

 # openai-tokens
-A service for calculating, managing and truncating openai tokens.
+A service for calculating, managing and truncating openai prompts.

 ## Features